Patrick Vieira exclusive interview: Crystal Palace boss on studying Jorge Sampaoli and coaching Mario Balotelli on his management journey

 It provided a lesson in man-management too.

-Vieira had already handled complex dressing-room dynamics at New York City, Frank Lampard and Andrea Pirlo earned vastly more than their team-mates.
+Vieira had already handled complex dressing-room dynamics at New York City, where superstars Frank Lampard, Andrea Pirlo and David Villa earned vastly more than their team-mates.
 But nothing can prepare you for the task of trying to get the best out of a mercurial talent such as Mario Balotelli.

 "I played with Mario for a couple of years," Vieira says with a smile.
 "He was a kid when I was Inter and then I played with him again at Manchester City.